 Package design is reaching new heights as luxury product makers recognize the important role it plays in reinforcing brand values and ensuring consumer loyalty.

-THIS CONTENT IS ALSO AVAILABLE IN INSPIRE ISSUE 45 FROM 2013
+THIS CONTENT IS ALSO AVAILABLE IN INSPIRE 45 2013

 One goal of package design is to grab consumers’ attention on retail shelves crammed with an overwhelming variety of brands.
 This is why it’s so important to create “stopping power and a meaningful connection, whether through messaging or imagery”, says Jonathan Asher, executive vice president of Perception Research Services International.
 “Unseen is unsold,” he points out.

 Yet when it comes to luxury items, package design goes well beyond catching consumer attention on the shelf.
 People buy luxury products based on brand recognition, materials, aesthetics, the quality of finishes and textures, functionality and the overall consumer experience.
 Paying attention to these details in the package is equally important.

 Evelio Mattos, creative director of Design Packaging Inc, believes that for true luxury products, packaging’s greatest impact is away from the shelf.

 “For luxury products, packaging’s major role is reinforcing the brand through the unveiling process, where you can build suspense culminating in an ‘aha’ moment.
 Once the consumer leaves the tailored in-store experience, it is the packaging design’s ability to guide them through this final interaction that resonates with them.”